Need More Help?

 An illustrated house

-Looking for help from a trusted nonprofit partner?
+Looking for tax filing help from a trusted nonprofit partner?

-You can check eligibility for the EITC or CTC and receive help filing for free through Code for America’s www.GetYourRefund.org website.
+You can check eligibility for the Earned Income Tax Credit (EITC) or Child Tax Credit (CTC) and receive help filing for free through Code for America’s www.GetYourRefund.org website.
 They can also help connect you to local tax volunteers.

-You can also find a Volunteer Income Tax Assistance or Tax Counseling for the Elderly location near you by visiting https://www.irs.gov/individuals/free-tax-return-preparation-for-qualifying-taxpayers.
+You can also find an in-person Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) location near you by visiting https://www.irs.gov/individuals/free-tax-return-preparation-for-qualifying-taxpayers.

 Free filing assistance is also available through United Way’s MyFreeTaxes.com.
 You can file yourself using their tool if you earn $84,000 per year or receive help if you earn under $67,000 per year.